st10251759/PROG7313-POE-PART-2/README.md

 6. Verify that the database has been created successfully

 After restoring the database, update the connection string in the `appsettings.json` file to point to your local SQL Server instance.

+## Architecture and Design Pattern

+### Model-View-Controller (MVC)

+Agri-Energy Connect employs the **Model-View-Controller (MVC)** pattern as its architectural foundation, providing a clean separation of concerns:

+- **Models:** Handle data structures and business logic (e.g., `ApplicationUser`, `Product`)
+- **Views:** Present information to users with role-specific organization (e.g., `/Views/Farmer/`, `/Views/Admin/`)
+- **Controllers:** Manage user input and application flow (e.g., `FarmerController`, `EmployeeController`)

+This approach enables straightforward routing and consistent handling of user interactions based on roles.

+### Layered Architecture

+The application follows a **3-Tier Layered Architecture** for improved maintainability:

+- **Presentation Layer:** User interface components and views
+- **Business Logic Layer:** Controllers and services handling application operations
+- **Data Access Layer:** Entity Framework and `DbContext` managing database operations

+This separation of concerns allows changes in one layer to occur without disrupting others.
+For example, all database operations are isolated in the `Prog7311DbContext` class, while validation logic remains in the business layer.
+This organization made it simpler to implement features like role-based access and user management while keeping the codebase organized and adaptable.

+## Database Implementation

+### SQL Server and Entity Framework Core

+Agri-Energy Connect uses **SQL Server Management Studio (SSMS)** as its database engine, connected through **Entity Framework Core**.
+This combination was selected for:

+- **Reliability:** Stable performance for handling multiple concurrent users
+- **Structured storage:** Efficient organization of relational data (Users, Products, Roles, Categories)
+- **ASP.NET integration:** Seamless compatibility with the application framework

+Entity Framework Core serves as the ORM (Object-Relational Mapper), allowing:
+- Code-first migrations
+- Automated data validation
+- Reduced need for manual SQL queries

+The database schema is designed to support scalability, with the `Prog7311DbContext` class acting as the bridge between application code and data storage.
+This implementation ensures data integrity while maintaining security for sensitive user information, and provides a straightforward workflow for future enhancements and expansions.

 ## Key Features